jazzyarchitects/java-inspired-node-logger/README.md

 Log.setGlobalConfig({
-  "defaultTag": "<your default tag name>",  //Default tag for when tag is not specified "tagBold": <true/false>,  //If true then tags will be in bold, "colCount": <length of hr>,   //Default length of horizontal line.
+  "defaultTag": "<your default tag name>",  //Default tag for when tag is not specified "tagBold": <true/false>,  //If true then tags will be in bold, "hrLength": <length of hr>,   //Default length of horizontal line.
 If not specified then it fits to terminal size "hrChar": "=",  //Draw horizontal line with specified character.
 Default is "-" "adaptScreenSize": <true/false>, //If true then hr width will fit the current terminal size "projectName": "<your project name>",  //Display this in your log